QUANTARTIST/getting-cleaning-data/codebook.md

 ###Use descriptions to name the activities in the dataset

-Merge data subset with activityType table in order to inlude the descriptive activity descriptor
+Merge data subset with activityType table in order to inlude the descriptive activity name Apply gsub function for pattern replacement to clean up the data labels

 ###Create a second, independent tidy dataset with the average of each variable for each activity and each subject